 It’s estimated that seven million people will access telemedicine this year alone.
 There’s a reason for that.
 People know that telemedicine improves access, eliminates wait times for physician appointments, and reduces costs.
 Consumers also know that telemedicine puts the physicians they choose in the palm of their hand.
 Kaiser Permanente (KP) knows this firsthand.
 According to CEO Bernard Tyson, KP members have more than 100 million encounters with company physicians annually, 52% of which are now virtual visits.

 A recent Virtual Visits Consumer Choice Survey from Advisory Board asked 5,000 patients across the U.S. about telemedicine.
-Seventy-seven percent of survey participants said they are willing to have virtual care visit with a physician and 19 percent said they have already had one.
+Seventy-seven percent of survey participants said they are willing to have a virtual care visit with a physician and 19 percent said they have already had one.

 Patients are savvy digital consumers.
-They want physicians and health systems to offer telemedicine because they want access and efficiency in healthcare.
+They want physicians and health systems to offer telemedicine because they want to access and efficiency in healthcare.
 A recent survey showed that patients are waiting for health systems to catch up with their demand for telemedicine:

 - 78% of those willing to have a video visit with a doctor would be happy to manage chronic conditions via video consults with their PCP